 - Borrow up to the cost of education

-Federal Parent PLUS Loans and Private College Loans can both help cover the difference between your total cost of education and other financial aid you have received.
-Both loans can be used to pay for educational expenses such as tuition, books, housing, school fees, student computers, supplies and more.
+Both Federal Parent PLUS Loans and private student loans can help cover the difference between the total cost of education and financial aid.
+Both types of loans can be used to pay for educational expenses such as tuition, fees, books, supplies, student housing and meals, computers, transportation and miscellaneous/personal expenses.

-Two primary differences: First, the parent is the primary borrower on a PLUS loan and the student is the primary borrower on the private student loan.
+There are two primary differences: First, the parent is the primary borrower on a Federal Parent PLUS loan and the student is the primary borrower on a private student loan.

 The other difference between these two college loans is the interest rate.
-Federal PLUS loans are based on a fixed interest rate of 7.9%.
-Private Loan rates are based on borrower credit and come in both fixed and variable options depending on the lender.
-We recommend that you always consider scholarships, grants and federal loans, like the Parent PLUS Loan, before applying for Private Loans.
+Federal PLUS loans are based on a fixed interest rate of 7.21% for the 2013-2014 academic year.
+Private student loan interest rates are based on borrower credit and come in fixed and/or variable options depending on the lender.

 Federal PLUS Loan and Private Student Loan Comparison